Adversarial Rewards in Universal Learning for Contextual Bandits: Introduction

-Next, we study the set of universally learnable processes for various non-stationary models.
-On the negative side, we show that in the main case of interest, the set of learnable processes for stationary contextual bandits or supervised learning $\Ccal_2$ is not anymore fully learnable even for oblivious rewards: non-stationarity is fundamentally more difficult.
+Next, we study universally learnable processes for various adversarial reward models.
+On the negative side, we show that in the main case of interest, the set of learnable processes for stationary contextual bandits or supervised learning denoted $\Ccal_2$ is not anymore fully learnable even for memoryless rewards: learning with adversarial rewards is fundamentally more difficult.
 This comes as a surprising result since $\Ccal_2$ processes admitted universal learning in all previous learning settings.
-We further identify novel necessary and sufficient conditions, which involve intricate behavior of duplicates in the context process.
-In particular, for online and adversarial rewards, for the same case of interest, the set of learnable processes is strictly between $\Ccal_1$ and $\Ccal_2$.
-While we leave the exact characterization as an open question for finite action spaces $\Acal$ and context spaces admitting a non-atomic probability measure, our characterizations in all other cases are complete.
+We further identify novel necessary and sufficient conditions, involving intricate behavior of duplicates in the context process.
+In particular, for memoryless, oblivious, and online rewards, the set of learnable processes is strictly between $\Ccal_2$ and a smaller class $\Ccal_1$.
+For this same case of interest, we give an exact characterization of these learnable processes for online rewards: this characterization involves a sort of convergence rate of the instance process towards its limit distribution.
+Given the knowledge of this rate, universal learning is achievable with a learning rule that we provide; on the other hand, without a priori knowledge on this rate, universal learning is impossible since optimistic universal learning is not achievable.
+While we leave the exact characterization for memoryless and oblivious rewards as an open question for finite action spaces $\Acal$ and context spaces admitting a non-atomic probability measure, our characterizations in all other cases are complete.

 Last, we give extensions of the above results, when the rewards are unbounded or satisfy some regularity constraints, namely uniform continuity.